alifier/edgedetection/README.md

 # Project: Machine Learning Edge Detection Algorithm
-## Goal: This method is appropriate for edge detection of particles in microscopy images.
+## Summary: This method is appropriate for edge detection of particles in microscopy images.
 It is less accurate than the Canny edge detection algorithm but requires 48% fewer operations, thus this makes it ideal for datasets that consist of a large number of similar images.

 In this work we show how you can use the Canny edge detector to create an edge detection training set.
-Then we train a logistic regression algorithm based on this data set and we present the edge detection results on the original image and on two similar images.
+Then, we train a logistic regression algorithm based on this data set and we present the edge detection results on the original image and on two similar images.

 Open the .ipynb file for a step-by-step implementation of the algorithm and read the pdf report for more details.